-The north edge of the roof uses a 4' strip of Carnation Flooring.
-If does not matter which way the flooring is placed because either way a concrete lip is needed as it joins with the transparent roofing.
-The lip actually is formed to extend up an extra 9" to constrain the soil.
+The north edge of the roof uses a 4' strip of concrete flooring.
+A lip is formed to extend up an extra 9" to constrain the soil.

-Bench on south side is 4' wide.
+Bench on south side is 4' deep.
 Concrete short walls (2' high) support benches at a height of 2'6".
 North side of walkway is for tall plants and trees.

 Waterproofing is needed on the backfilled walls and is best done with a 6mil polyethylene sheet.
 Put a drain round the foundations, done with 4" perforated pipe in crushed rock.
 Good drainage is important because it reduces pressure on the back wall.

 Instead of a poured concrete slab you can use concrete blocks for the slab.
 Under that is 4" of EPS, then 6mil Polyethylene sheet, then 1" of EPS for membrane protection, with 2" of gravel under that.